2011 Football League Cup final: Pre-match

 In the build-up to the game, Arsène Wenger criticised the FA and UEFA for overpricing tickets for their finals.

 A number of Arsenal players missed out on the final.
 Thomas Vermaelen was not fit, while goalkeeper Łukasz Fabiański had been ruled out for the rest of the season.
 Theo Walcott picked up a sprained ankle in a match against Stoke City a few days prior, and captain Cesc Fàbregas was also injured in that game; both missed the final.
 Abou Diaby was also injured.

 For Birmingham, Scott Dann was ruled out for the rest of the season following an injury in the League Cup semi-final, while James McFadden was still not recovered from an injury received in September.
 Former Arsenal player Alexander Hleb was injured in an FA Cup match the week before, and failed to recover in time to play.
 David Bentley, who had replaced Hleb in that match, was cup-tied, having played for Tottenham Hotspur in their defeat to Arsenal in the third round.

+Arsenal were rated heavy odds-on favourites for the match, with Birmingham rated at worse than 5/1 against to win the game in 90 minutes.